-• Designated Visitor Mode (DVM) at La Silla: DVM is offered at La Silla on a besteffort basis (see also Sect.
+- Designated Visitor Mode (DVM) at La Silla: DVM is offered at La Silla and it is the default mode for runs with a total duration of less than three contiguous nights (see also Sect.
 5.1.2).
-The three-night minimum length per run remains.
-Due to the reduced operations at La Silla, DVM is offered with the following restrictions: generally only one DVM run can be executed each night, so only the highest ranked runs are likely to qualify; the time requested each night must be rounded up to the nearest tenth of a night (e.g., 0.1n rather than 0.07n); OBs scheduled in DVM must be submitted using the p2 web interface by the Phase 2 deadline.
+Runs requesting observations that take up less than one night may be rejected on operational grounds.
+Due to the reduced operations at La Silla, OBs scheduled in DVM must be submitted using the p2ls web interface by the Phase 2 deadline.
 Please note that observations will be executed by a telescope operator and contact with the PI is therefore very limited.

-If you would like to use DVM on either the 3.6-m telescope or the NTT you are requested to contact ESO through the ESO Helpdesk well before the proposal submission deadline.

-• Pre-imaging: Pre-imaging frames for EFOSC2 will have to be obtained at the beginning of the spectroscopic run.
+Further details can be found here. - Pre-imaging: Pre-imaging frames for EFOSC2 will have to be obtained at the beginning of the spectroscopic run.
 The resulting lower efficiency should be taken into account in the computation of the required execution time for the run.